 Starters’ Guide for Work Experience

-Let’s get started then and get you into working.
-Here is a checklist of jobs I would like you to do for me and the quicker you can work through these the more you will start to learn hands on:-
+Let’s begin.
+Here is a checklist of jobs I would like you to do for me and the quicker you can work through these the more you will start to learn hands-on:-

-- Read the “Intro to SEO” article and watch the two videos (link in opening paragraph)
+- Read the “Intro to SEO” article and watch the two videos (link in the opening paragraph)

 - Read the article “Maximise Tumblr Account” and “Maximise Pinterest Account”